Saadiq-Byte/Saadiq-Byte/README.md

 - 👨‍💻 All of my projects are available at [In Progress](In Progress)

-- 📫 How to reach me **Badejosodiq11@gmail.com**
+- 📫 You want to reach out ? <a href="mailto:Badejosodiq11@gmail.com">Send me an Email</a>

-- 📄 Know about my experiences [Download my Resume] [https://docs.google.com/document/d/1RroXXHrPoFqYLjueH1P-4Ys2DeNFWM4-1dQHru8tg6c/edit?usp=sharing](https://docs.google.com/document/d/1RroXXHrPoFqYLjueH1P-4Ys2DeNFWM4-1dQHru8tg6c/edit?usp=sharing)
+- 📄 Know about my experiences <a href="https://docs.google.com/document/d/1RroXXHrPoFqYLjueH1P-4Ys2DeNFWM4-1dQHru8tg6c/edit?usp=sharing" class="button">Download Resume</a>

 - ⚡ Fun fact **I,m great dancer.. you want to challenge?
 Lol?**